Reverse Engineering

 • Optimizations and Enhancements: This update includes multiple optimizations, cleaner code, and improved presentation mode handling.
 In presentation mode (view only), event threads are no longer required for both the viewer and the server.

-4 weeks ago
+1 month, 2 weeks ago

 Arcane Protocol Update: The protocol has been upgraded to version 5.0.2, bringing support for several server improvements, including dynamic display resolution updates, HDPI settings changes, and Secure Desktop support for Remote Desktop Streaming and Input (Mouse, Keyboard, Clipboard).

-4 weeks ago
+1 month, 2 weeks ago

 This release focuses on improving the code structure through extensive refactoring and resolving infrequent bugs caused by previously unhandled edge cases.
 Type hinting has been fully implemented, and the code is now nearly ready for production deployment.